 The overriding theme of Waldmeer is what is love?
 It is considered from both a spiritual and human perspective.
 Sex is rarely spoken of directly but it is an ongoing, underlying interest/tension for many of the characters as it is in real life.
 We will look at this topic via Maria’s relationships with the main characters.
 There are several different types of sexual orientations in Waldmeer: Farkas is a heterosexual man, Gabriel is a bisexual man, Charlie is a gay female, and Maria is a heterosexual female.
 However, her spirit counterpart, Amira, tends to see things in a different manner.

 We sense that Farkas has a definite sexual interest in Maria.
 We also feel that his greater interest, out of necessity from his suffering, is in the spiritual light of Amira.
 He is only partially aware of this.
-This disparity is further exacerbated at the end of Waldmeer by the speculative matter of Farkas and Maria’s brother/sister status.
+This disparity is further exacerbated at the end of Waldmeer Part 1 by the nature of Farkas and Maria’s relationship history.
 It brings up many questions.
-Is the essence of spiritual love the same for brothers and sisters as it is for lovers?
 How closely are we all related?
 What does it mean to love someone?
 What is left of that love when we no longer have a body?
 What does the body actually contribute to our love?
 What do we really want from sex?
 How important is it?

 We also sense Gabriel’s sexual interest in Maria, yet, it is veiled by his current gay lifestyle.
 One wonders if the pull between heterosexuality and homosexuality has more to do with the emotional management of his personal relationships than anything else; a way of maintaining his freedom and independence; a way of entering relationships he wishes to pursue and exiting ones he is no longer interested in.
 Although Gabriel is part of the gay world and Farkas is not, he often treats Maria in a more conventional male/female manner than Farkas does.
 He tends to bring out the more “normal”, calm side of Maria whereas Farkas, often, ignites Amira who protects both Maria and him.